AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/quick-setup/local-sdk.md

 level: Beginner
 exl-id: d2da6efa-1f77-4391-adda-e3180c42addc
 ---
-# Quick Setup {#setup}
+# AEM Headless quick setup using the local SDK {#setup}

-This chapter offers a quick setup of a local environment to see an external application consume content from AEM using AEM's GraphQL APIs.
-Later chapters in the tutorial will build off of this setup.
+The AEM Headless quick setup gets you hands-on with AEM Headless using content from the WKND Site sample project, and a sample React App (a SPA) that consumes the content over AEM Headless GraphQL APIs.
+This guide uses the [AEM as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html?lang=en#aem-as-a-cloud-service-sdk).

 ## Prerequisites {#prerequisites}